The Importance of Sleep and Why We Need More of It

 Also introduced in the trial was the discipline of tai chi, which reduced inflammatory responses.
 Researchers stated that the combination of CBT and tai chi reduced expression of genes encoding pro-inflammatory mediators [6].

-In a comprehensive review of research, PNI scientists stated that stress-response pathways are often activated in those who experience insomnia, and that relaxation-based approaches such as tai chi, yoga, and mindfulness meditation help to calm these pathways, as well as having a beneficial effect on both adaptive and innate immune responses [7].
+In a comprehensive review of research, PNI scientists stated that stress-response pathways are often activated in those who experience insomnia and that relaxation-based approaches such as tai chi, yoga, and mindfulness meditation help to calm these pathways, as well as having a beneficial effect on both adaptive and innate immune responses [7].

 If you don’t currently have a meditative or relaxation practice, this is yet another compelling reason to implement one.
-In another article we explore 10 reasons why you may not be getting enough sleep and solutions to help you get more quality shut-eye.
+In another article, we explore 10 reasons why you may not be getting enough sleep and solutions to help you get more quality shut-eye.

-If you’re having trouble sleeping, be sure to check out this article on the 5 best essential oils for sleep
+Or check out this article on the 5 best essential oils for sleep

 Magnesium deficiency is linked to stress, diabetes, heart disease, osteoporosis, chronic fatigue syndrome, depression, anxiety, trouble sleeping, sore muscles, migraines, and many more debilitating health conditions.